Backflow prevention devices protect our drinking water supply from contamination by stopping potentially polluted water flowing back into the system.

 - system piping that allows access to the drinking water supply

 - submerged inlets

 Installing a backflow prevention device stops polluted water entering the drinking water supply.
 A testable or non-testable device can be installed, depending on the risk of contamination.

-Backflow prevention device licenses are automatically renewed upon receipt of payment.
-For further information on fees, go to Register of fees & charges.
+Backflow registration fees are charged annually, via an invoice, and are automatically renewed upon receipt of payment.
+For further information on fees, see our Register of fees and charges.

-For any queries relating to their renewal please email email@example.com
+For any queries relating to device registration please email email@example.com

 Testing a backflow device

 Only a Queensland licensed plumber with a backflow endorsement can test the device.
 As the owner of a property, you are responsible for having the backflow device tested annually.

 If the test fails, the plumber must repair or replace the device immediately.
 It is a criminal offence to tamper with, or remove, a backflow prevention device without approval.

 The licensed plumber must submit the testing report within 10 business days after inspecting or testing the device.